 There are extensive checks carried out for all studies, to make sure they are ethical, feasible, well-planned, have consulted with the necessary groups including patient groups, and to make sure the staff involved are suitable.

-HRA (Health Research Authority) approval – the HRA issues a letter confirming that the study has been accepted from a governance point of view.
+HRA/HCRW (Health Research Authority/Health and Care Research Wales) approval – the HRA issues a letter confirming that the study has been accepted from a governance point of view.
 Make sure that you see a copy of the approval letter, not just the initial assessment letter.

-Statement of Activities and Schedule of Events – for non-commercial studies this explains what exactly will take place at your practice (if you agree), financial considerations and data arrangements.
-Practices must sign the Statement of Activities to agree that they have assessed and arranged their capability and capacity and are ready to proceed.
+Organisation information document and Schedule of events – for non-commercial studies this explains what exactly will take place at your practice (if you agree), financial considerations and data arrangements.
+Practices must sign the organisation information document to agree that they have assessed and arranged their capability and capacity and are ready to proceed.
 For commercial studies an agreement will be in place which practices should sign to agree to take part.
+For studies where you are only being asked to put up a poster, there is no need for these documents, but you should ensure that the study is HRA approved before advertising the study.

-Excess Treatment Cost agreement – if the study treatment costs more than standard NHS care, the difference is paid for by the CCG.
-This means the CCG has to agree to fund the cost and will issue a letter to the study team to confirm.
-If you are not sure whether an Excess Treatment Cost is involved please contact us firstname.lastname@example.org.
+Excess Treatment Cost agreement – if the study treatment costs more than standard NHS care, the difference is paid for by the local clinical research network (CRN).
+This means the CRN has to agree to fund the cost and will issue a letter to the study team to confirm.
+If you are not sure whether an Excess Treatment Cost is involved please contact us: firstname.lastname@example.org.

 Advisory email regarding Capability and Capacity.
 The West Yorkshire R&D Team has an overview of research taking place in primary care and will review all studies and retain a copy of the document set.
 We will be able to advise your practice on whether there are any issues regarding capability and capacity, any overlaps with other studies, any over-use of a particular patient population.
 The study team should share this email with participating practices.